GergesHany/object-oriented-programming-OOP-/‘this’ pointer in C++/README.md

 Meaning each object gets its own copy of data members and all objects share a single copy of member functions.
 Then now question is that if only one copy of each member function exists and is used by multiple objects, how are the proper data members are accessed and updated?
-The compiler supplies an implicit pointer along with the names of the functions as ‘this’.
+The compiler supplies an implicit pointer along with the names of the functions as `this`.
-The ‘this’ pointer is passed as a hidden argument to all nonstatic member function calls and is available as a local variable within the body of all nonstatic functions. ‘this’ pointer is not available in static member functions as static member functions can be called without any object (with class name).
+The `this` pointer is passed as a hidden argument to all nonstatic member function calls and is available as a local variable within the body of all nonstatic functions. `this` pointer is not available in static member functions as static member functions can be called without any object (with class name).
-For a class X, the type of this pointer is ‘X* ‘.
+For a class X, the type of this pointer is `X*`.
 Also, if a member function of X is declared as const, then the type of this pointer is ‘const X

-In the early version of C++ would let ‘this’ pointer to be changed; by doing so a programmer could change which object a method was working on.
+In the early version of C++ would let `this` pointer to be changed; by doing so a programmer could change which object a method was working on.
 This feature was eventually removed, and now this in C++ is an r-value.
 C++ lets object destroy themselves by calling the following code :

 ```cpp